-We may evaluate and consider potential strategic transactions, including acquisitions of, or investments in, businesses, technologies, services, products and other assets in the future.
-For example, in October 2018, we acquired the HunchLab technology and related assets from Azavea Inc. We also may enter into relationships with other businesses to expand our platform and applications, which could involve preferred or exclusive licenses, additional channels of distribution, discount pricing or investments in other companies.
+We will evaluate and consider potential strategic transactions, including acquisitions of, or investments in, businesses, technologies, services, products and other assets in the future.
+We also may enter into relationships with other businesses to expand our platform and applications, which could involve preferred or exclusive licenses, additional channels of distribution, discount pricing or investments in other companies.

 We believe that part of our continued growth will be driven by acquisitions of other companies or their technologies, assets, businesses and teams.
-The HunchLab acquisition gives rise, and any acquisitions in the future that we complete will give rise, to risks, including:
+Acquisitions in the future that we complete will give rise, to risks, including:

-- incurring higher than anticipated capital expenditures and operating expenses; - failing to assimilate the operations and personnel or failing to retain the key personnel of the acquired company or business; - failing to integrate the acquired technologies, or incurring significant expense to integrate acquired technologies, into our platform and applications; - disrupting our ongoing business; - diverting our management's attention and other company resources; - failing to maintain uniform standards, controls and policies; - incurring significant accounting charges; - impairing relationships with our customers and employees; - finding that the acquired technology, asset or business does not further our business strategy, that we overpaid for the technology, asset or business or that we may be required to write off acquired assets or investments partially or entirely; - failing to realize the expected synergies of the transaction; - · being exposed to unforeseen liabilities and contingencies that were not identified prior to acquiring the company; and - being unable to generate sufficient revenue and profits from acquisitions to offset the associated acquisition costs.
+- incurring higher than anticipated capital expenditures and operating expenses; - · failing to assimilate the operations and personnel or failing to retain the key personnel of the acquired company or business; - failing to integrate the acquired technologies, or incurring significant expense to integrate acquired technologies, into our platform and applications; - disrupting our ongoing business; - diverting our management's attention and other company resources; - failing to maintain uniform standards, controls and policies; - incurring significant accounting charges; - impairing relationships with our customers and employees; - finding that the acquired technology, asset or business does not further our business strategy, that we overpaid for the technology, asset or business or that we may be required to write off acquired assets or investments partially or entirely; - failing to realize the expected synergies of the transaction; - being exposed to unforeseen liabilities and contingencies that were not identified prior to acquiring the company; and - being unable to generate sufficient revenues and profits from acquisitions to offset the associated acquisition costs.

 Fully integrating an acquired technology, asset or business into our operations may take a significant amount of time.
 We may not be successful in overcoming these risks or any other problems encountered with acquisitions.
 To the extent that we do not successfully avoid or overcome the risks or problems related to any such acquisitions, our results of operations and financial condition could be harmed.
-Acquisitions also could impact our financial position and capital requirements, or could cause fluctuations in our quarterly and annual results of operations.
+Acquisitions also could impact our financial position and capital requirements or could cause fluctuations in our quarterly and annual results of operations.
 Acquisitions could include significant goodwill and intangible assets, which may result in future impairment charges that would reduce our stated earnings.
 We may incur significant costs in our efforts to engage in strategic transactions and these expenditures may not result in successful acquisitions.

 We expect that the consideration we might pay for any future acquisitions of technologies, assets, businesses or teams could include stock, rights to purchase stock, cash or some combination of the foregoing.
-If we issue stock or rights to purchase stock in connection with future acquistions, net income per share and then-existing holders of our common stock may experience dilution
+If we issue stock or rights to purchase stock in connection with future acquisitions, net income per share and then-existing holders of our common stock may experience dilution.